 CITES provides the example of an ivory snooker ball made in 1900.
 As it was significantly altered from its original state (a raw tusk) for the purpose of utility many years before the cut-off date, it could be sold within the EU without the need for a CITES certificate.

-The snooker ball would still come within the derogation if it had been re-carved, for example to make a walking stick handle, before June 1947.
+The snooker ball would still come within the derogation if it had been re-carved, for example to make a walking stick handle, before March 1947.
 However, if the re-carving had been done after that date, it would be outside the derogation and need a CITES certificate from the department of Animal Health's Wildlife Licensing and Registration Service.

-In practice this means that, while it is still legal to sell rhino horn works of art in the UK once prior approval has been received, they will no longer be granted licences to be sent overseas to the increasingly affluent nations where such things are most highly prized.
+In practice this means that, while it is still legal to sell rhino horn works of art in the UK, they will not always be granted licences to be sent overseas to the increasingly affluent nations where such things are most highly prized.